jmw686-appdev/ruby-scripts/README.md

 ### rails play_rock

+In `rps.rake`, write some code such that the command

 ```
 rails play_rock
 ```

-should output "We played rock!", select a random move for the computer, and output the outcome; something like
+outputs "We played rock!", select a random move for the computer, and output the outcome; something like

 ```
 "We played rock."